 Hostel Milligan Pearl Villa

-From the photos I've seen on Facebook urbex groups and TikTok videos, Hostel Milligan is completely trashed and graffitied with all sorts of crap.
+From the photos circulating in Facebook urbex groups and TikTok videos, Hostel Milligan is now completely trashed, stripped, vandalised and covered in graffiti.

-The original cottage is said to be contained within the walls of Hostel Milligan but we're never going to see any of it when it's finished being destroyed by feral trash.
+The original cottage is said to exist within the walls of Hostel Milligan but at this rate, we’ll never see it.
+It’s being steadily destroyed by neglect and vandalism.

 Every day, thousands of people pass this old hostel in the city.
 Few would likely know anything about it, let alone notice it, judging from its rather bland appearance.
 Boarded up windows, faded paint and certainly nothing remarkable about this building, that stretches far back into the history of Perth.